mdda/deep-learning-workshop/ideas.md

 *  Using Keras

+### Microsoft Conference "APAC Machine Learning & Data Science Community Summit" (Seoul) - (2017-05-20)  45mins

+The audience is ordinary community members or developers who are interested in the area of ML and DS.
+They may be beginners to practitioners who uses DS and ML in their day job.

+Would appreciate a 45 mins session "regular talk" on Deep Learning and we would love for you to show code.
+There will be 5 mins at the end of your session for Q&A.
+The audience is diverse so we don"t necessarily have to zero in on Tensorflow.
+I think using AlphaGo to bring out reinforcement learning and how it can be applied to things beyond games would be a hit for the audience.
+Live demo and codes are critical elements to excite the audience for sure.

+I hope the input is useful.
+If you need additional information, please do not hesitate to let us know.

+Please do feel free to propose your session title and synopsis.
+We look forward to having you with us in Seoul!

 ### TensorFlow and Deep Learning MeetUp talk - (2017-05-25)  30mins

 Focus is on Text.
 Essentially, 'my turn' to do beginner topic.